What is the Institute of Learning and Teaching in Higher Education (ILT)?

 - effective feedback practice

-The University of Northampton supports the development of students’ academic practice.
-This is achieved through collaborative academic integrity campaigns sponsored by the Students’ Union and Student and Academic Services, and through School Academic Integrity and Misconduct Officers (SAIMOs), who provide support across the Schools.
+We support the development of students’ academic practice.
+This is achieved through collaborative academic integrity campaigns sponsored by the Students’ Union and Student and Academic Services, and through Academic Integrity Officers (AIOs), who provide support across the faculties.

-Centrally, the Institute of Learning and Teaching supports capacity development among academic staff for addressing academic integrity within their teaching practice.
+The ILT helps the faculties to address academic integrity within teaching practice.
 This work is underpinned by a thorough annual review of the Academic Integrity and Misconduct Policy and input from the Academic Integrity Working Group.

 The initiative provides resources in the following areas to staff: